happybono/SonataSmooth/README.md

 }
 ```

-### 6. Savitzky-Golay Filter
+### 6. Savitzky–Golay Filter
 #### How it works
-A fixed-size window of length 2 × w + 1 slides over the 1D signal.
-At each position, out-of-bounds indices are "mirrored" back into the valid range, then each neighbor's value is multiplied by its precomputed Gaussian weight and summed to produce the smoothed output.
+A fixed-size window of length **2 × r + 1** slides over the 1D signal.

-As a result, fits a low-degree polynomial to the data within the window and evaluates the central point, preserving features like peaks and edges.
+At each position:

+1. Out‑of‑bounds indices are “mirrored” back into the valid range to handle boundaries smoothly.
+2. Each sample in the window is multiplied by its **precomputed Savitzky–Golay coefficient** (derived from polynomial least‑squares fitting), and the weighted sum gives the smoothed output at the central point.

+This method preserves important features such as peaks and edges better than simple moving averages.

 #### Principle
-Gaussian filtering performs a weighted moving average where weights follow the bell-shaped Gaussian curve.
-Central samples have higher influence, high-frequency noise is attenuated smoothly, and signal edges are preserved without abrupt distortion thanks to mirror boundary handling.
+Savitzky–Golay filtering performs a **least‑squares fit** of a low‑degree polynomial to the samples in the window, then evaluates the polynomial at the center.
+Unlike Gaussian filtering, the weights are **not** based on a bell‑shaped curve, but are determined analytically to minimize the mean‑squared error for the chosen polynomial degree.

--	**Polynomial Fitting** : Least-squares fit within the window.
+- **Polynomial Fitting**: Fits a polynomial of specified degree within the window.
--	**Feature Preservation** : Maintains higher moments (e.g., slope, curvature).
+- **Feature Preservation**: Retains higher‑order moments (e.g., slope, curvature) while reducing high‑frequency noise.

 #### Code Implementation
 ```csharp